alibaba/Sentinel/sentinel-adapter/sentinel-zuul2-adapter/README.md

 filterMultibinder.addBinding().toInstance(new SentinelZuulEndpoint());
 ```

-> If you want to use **route level** flow control, you need to implement a inbound filter for grouping and matching route additionally.
-In the filter, you find route id and put it into SessionContext with using ZuulConstant.PROXY_ID_KEY as key.

 ## How it works

 As Zuul 2.x is based on netty, a event-drive model, so we use `AsyncEntry` to do flow control.